gosaya-com/needjs/docs/api.md

 <a name="callee.done"></a>

 ### callee.done(data)
-Call this function when your need is saticfied
+Call this function when your need is satisfied

 **Kind**: static method of [<code>callee</code>](#callee)